ckriutz/MercuryNorth/README.md

 # MercuryNorth
-A simple asp.net mvc project for demos and experiments.

-The idea being this landing page can be used to demo a simple website for deployments, experiments, etc.
+A simple web project for demos and experiments done in both asp.net, and node.js so that they can be deployed in differnet situations and environments.
+There is not a lot of complexity in these sites so there is very little required to get them up and running.

 Originally, the design for the site came from:
  Start Bootstrap - Landing Page (http://startbootstrap.com/)